 Proper nutrition is vital for the growth and development of your adolescent dog.
 During this stage, your dog's nutritional needs differ from those of puppies or adult dogs.
 Adolescents require a balanced diet that provides essential nutrients in the proper proportions to support their energy needs, muscle development, and overall health.

 Consult with your veterinarian to determine the most appropriate diet for your adolescent dog.
-They can consider factors such as breed, size, activity level, and any specific health concerns to recommend a suitable commercial or a balanced homemade diet.
+They can consider factors such as breed, size, activity level, and any specific health concerns to recommend a suitable commercial dog food or a balanced homemade diet.

 5.2.
-Choosing the right food and
+Choosing the right food and feeding schedule

 When selecting a dog food for your adolescent, it is important to choose a high-quality product that meets their specific nutritional requirements.
 Look for dog food that is labeled as “complete and balanced” and formulated specifically for adolescent dogs.
 Avoid foods that contain excessive fillers, artificial additives, or low-quality ingredients.